 c) RTD roadmaps and stakeholder coordination: One support action is to be launched to continue development of RTD roadmaps and stakeholder coordination already started under FP7.
 One CSA is expected to be funded under c).

 Industrial participation is important.
 Realistic test environments should allow for early user involvement and impact analysis during the RTD phases.
+Each project should consider relevant ethical issues.

 For 7.1.a)